 You can live in an RV full time in Oklahoma as long as you comply with local laws.
 While no statewide restrictions prevent RV living full time, different cities and counties have varying ordinances that regulate residency, zoning, and parking requirements.
 For example, while you can park your RV on your property, it may not be allowed for long periods in certain municipalities.

 If you’re considering establishing a permanent address in Oklahoma, full time living in an RV can pose challenges.
-It may be more difficult to obtain mail services, health insurance, or register to vote while living on the road.
+It requires planning to obtain mail services, health insurance, or register to vote while living on the road.
 However, you can overcome these obstacles with careful planning and the right resources.

 Oklahoma RV Parking Laws